 So, If the prosecution can prove any of the above-listed Vehicle code crimes and all their respective elements, you could be facing a conviction for DUI.

-At Los Angeles DUI Lawyer, The Law Offices of Jeff Voll knows how to challenge the prosecution's case; whether it's exploiting faulty police reports, exposing unreliable breath/blood test results, proving unlawful traffic stops and arrests, or exploiting other weaknesses in the case filed against you.
+At Los Angeles DUI Lawyer, The Law Offices of Ed Blum knows how to challenge the prosecution's case; whether it's exploiting faulty police reports, exposing unreliable breath/blood test results, proving unlawful traffic stops and arrests, or exploiting other weaknesses in the case filed against you.

 Furthermore, we know how to skillfully negotiate to achieve a lighter sentence or reduce the charges where a dismissal or acquittal is not reasonable to expect.
-Keep in mind that Jeff Voll has achieved over 100 criminal case dismissals in one 12 month period!
+Keep in mind that Ed Blum has achieved over 100 criminal case dismissals in one 12 month period!
 We have never met another attorney who can honestly make that claim.

 "Administrative Per Se" DMV Hearing